 The Board, with the assistance of the Nomination Committee, is responsible for evaluating its own performance and that of its own committees, its Chair and the individual directors.
 A formal process is followed at least every two years and, every alternate year, the Board schedules in its yearly work plan an opportunity for consideration, reflection and discussion of its performance.
-An independent non-executive director with substantial Board experience is appointed to lead the performance appraisal of the Chair.
+The Lead Independent Director is responsible for inter alia overseeing the evaluation of the Chair.